Quiet Community With other Artists

 - Build the foundation of a work-flow (I did this in the last residency!)

-- Generate lots of work
+- Generate lots of work without over-thinking

-- Finish an artist book, or zine
+- Finish an artist book, or zine, or other tangible piece.

 If you’re looking for gentle encouragement and support while on your art journey, I highly recommend mentorship with Luisa.
 I told her what my ultimate goals were and she helped to break down the process down into smaller steps – which resulted in her teaching/showing me the importance of value studies, encouraging me to let go of the “big picture” and start enjoying the process as I worked through learning something new.